 Note: This is a sponsored post for ClosetMaid.
 Every thought, opinion, and experience is 100% my own.

 If you follow along on Instagram, you might remember lots of posts back in late July involving video cameras and closet makeovers in Casa de Dorobek.
-Today, I’m sharing behind the scenes pictures of the big makeover project we did with ClosetMaid.
-It was also a major kick in the butt to get all of our closets whipped into shape real quick.
+Today, I’m sharing behind the scenes pictures of the how to organize a pantry and closet makeover projects with ClosetMaid.
+It was also a major kick in the butt to get all of our closets in shape.
 (We gave our master closet a major makeover last weekend!)
-ClosetMaid worked with us on 3 closets in 2 rooms 1) the pantry in the kitchen 2) both closets in Maxwell’s nursery.
+ClosetMaid worked with us on 3 closets in 2 rooms- Pantry in the kitvhen and both closets in Maxwell’s nursery.

 Before we get to the good stuff, here’s the pantry before the big makeover: